orb-277/Scientific-Paper-Rater/README.md

 node framework and the express framework, and uses html/css for the frontend.

 ### Why ?
-Reccomended by the Prof. as an internal requirement for PICT.
+Recommended by the Prof. as an internal requirement for PICT.
 So we decided to build it.